henryhxu/CSCI3150/assignment/assignment-2/README.md

 ## 4. Other Notes

-- We will compile, run and grade your program with Ubuntu latest, which is the same as the autograding environment.
-Please make sure your program sources are compatible with the corresponding version of Ubuntu.
-Otherwise, 0 marks will be given.

 - Note that we can only grade what you submit in the github repo.
 You will lose write access to the github repo after deadline.
 Please find related policies on the [course website](https://github.com/henryhxu/CSCI3150).
 To use grace token, we provide a separate assignment in github classroom named "assignment_2_grace_token" for your submission.
 The entrance to this assignment will be released immediately after the normal deadline.
 DO NOT accept grace token assignment unless you do want to use grace token.